Wednesday, 4 September 2019

 This conditional gift was ratified in Greek law by an Act of Parliament in 1869, and the building was given to the ‘British community of Kerkyra (Corfu) of the Anglican faith so long as it might serve as a house of worship of the said persuasion.’

 The deed of consecration was signed in 1870.
-The Ionian Parliament became the x Holy Trinity Church and the premises to the rear became the parsonage or residence of the Anglican chaplain.
+The Ionian Parliament became Holy Trinity Church and the premises to the rear became the parsonage or residence of the Anglican chaplain.

 Holy Trinity Church was in a unique position because it belonged not to the British Government nor any church body, but solely and entirely to the Anglican community in Corfu.